lunasec-io/lunasec/docs/pages/lunatrace/overview/introduction.md

 ### Roadmap
 Lunatrace is built on an open source foundation, and we are rapidly adding features to make LunaTrace a complete supply chain control center.
 Features such as:
-* Much better false-positive elimination / quieter reports
+* Much better false-positive elimination / quieter reports3
 * VEX in addition to SBOM support
 * License Checking
 * Live Instance Tracking